kalivtrope/dancing-robots/doc/src/user/problemset/comb/README.md

 ```
 #### Example final form
 - note: the robot orientation doesn't matter
-- however the robot's inventory MUST be empty after finishing the program
+- also note that the robot's inventory MUST be empty after finishing the program
 ```
 # # # # # # # # # # #
 # S # . . . # . . . #